belgif/review/Meetings/2023-01-23/Agenda.md

 4. Belgian uptake: Stimulate local data ecosystems to initiate local Data Space projects

 **Questions:**
-- who is behind BDSH ?
-- is it an organization ?
-- is it a project ?
+- who is behind BDSH ? is it an organization ? is it a project ? **Jelle Hoedemaekers (agoria) explains that it is a project.**
-- how is it related to ICEG data standardization efforts ?
+- how is it related to ICEG data standardization efforts ?  **At European level they want to know where data standards in the Member States are coming from.
+ICEG is an initiative for data standardization at Belgian interfederal level.
+Raf Buyle wll serve as connection between ICEG and BDSH.**

 ## Update on Legal thesauri (UTU) (Diederik Boomputte/Bart Hanssens - 5')
 The following link leads to a publication of UTU on github: https://github.com/belgif/thematic/tree/master/legal-thesauri/utu